Programmes & Services

 The Research Office should issue you with a letter confirming your placement as a Post-Doc at Rhodes University.

 When applying for any visa, please allow 8 weeks for processing.
 Also remember that some supporting documents (such as police clearance) may take up to 6 weeks to acquire.

-South Africa is in the process of outsourcing all its visa applications to a company called VFS.
+South Africa has outsourced all its visa applications to a company called VFS.
 Though the South African Mission nearest to you may not currently be using VFS, the VFS website nonetheless gives useful information regarding the documents you will need to apply for a visa:

 - Visitors Visa Document Information

 Please also be sure to telephone the nearest South African Mission to confirm which documents you will need to submit, and what the application process looks like.
 (Remember that each South African Mission may determine that additional documents required).